Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-constructed.
-The informed clues are specific, the misinformed clues are ambiguous, and the fake clues are effective.
-The length requirements are met.
-The overall difficulty is just right.
+The clue set is well-structured, with clear distinctions between informed, misinformed, and fake clues.
+The level of ambiguity and misdirection is appropriate, contributing to a balanced gameplay experience.

 ---